tanyaweaver/python-dev-accelerator/source/assignments/kata_flight_paths.rst

         c = 2 * math.atan2(math.sqrt(a), math.sqrt(1 - a))
         return radius_earth * c / 1.60934 # convert km to miles

-The JSON file :doc:`at this URL </downloads/cities_with_airports>` contains some cities with international airports, each with a latitude, a longitude, and a city that it connects to.
+The JSON file :download:`at this URL </downloads/cities_with_airport.json>` contains some cities with international airports, each with a latitude, a longitude, and a city that it connects to.
 For the curious, the list of airports comes from `Wikipedia`_.